lroquec/terraform-eks-setup/README.md

 }
 ## 3. Attach policy to role.
 ## 4. Private subnets for RDS. eksctl creates 4 subnets 2 public 2 private??
 ## 5. RDS instance in private subnet.
 Should be free tier.
+This also needs a SG.